markinkus/scovaStortoNew/README.md

 *   **Frontend (Vite)**: `http://localhost:3000` (or next available, e.g., 5173)
 *   **Backend (Node.js/Express)**: `http://localhost:3001`

-You should now have the Anomaly Reporter application running locally!
+You should now have the ScovaStorto application running locally!
 You can register a new user, log in, add businesses, and report anomalies.
 ```